batistado/TaxReductionRest/Readme.md

 - Ingest Property data using the import data tool following the instructions [here](https://github.com/batistado/TaxReductionRest/tree/main/tools).

+- Install Redis and also start the redis server.

 - Install dependencies for the project using the following command:
   ```sh
   $ cd TaxReduction